CharishmaKondamuri/Insurance-Claims-Analysis/README.md

 JOIN Policies p ON c.CustomerID = p.CustomerID
 GROUP BY c.CustomerID, c.Name;
 ```
+#### 2. Top 3 Agents by Number of Policies
-#### 2. Find the top 3 agents who have handled the most number of policies.
+Query to find the top 3 agents who have handled the most number of policies.

 ```sql
 SELECT